Evenki people: Contact with Russians

-In the 17th century, the Russian empire made contact with the Evenks.
+In the 17th century, the Russian Empire made contact with the Evenki.
 Cossacks, who served as a kind of "border-guard" for the tsarist government, imposed a fur tax on the Siberian tribes.
-The Cossacks exploited the Evenk clan hierarchy, taking hostages from the highest members to ensure payment of the tax.
-Although there was some rebellion against local officials, the Evenks generally recognized the need for peaceful cultural relations with the Russians.
-The Russians and their constant demands for fur taxes pushed the Evenks east all the way to Sakhalin island, where some still live today.
+The Cossacks exploited the Evenki clan hierarchy, taking hostages from the highest members to ensure payment of the tax.
+Although there was some rebellion against local officials, the Evenki generally recognized the need for peaceful cultural relations with the Russians.
+The Russians and their constant demands for fur taxes pushed the Evenki east all the way to Sakhalin island, where some still live today.
 In the 19th century some groups migrated south and east into Mongolia and Manchuria.
-Today there are still Evenk populations in Sakhalin, Mongolia, and Manchuria, and to a lesser extent, their traditional Baikal region.
+Today there are still Evenki populations in Sakhalin, Mongolia, and Manchuria, and to a lesser extent, their traditional Baikal region.

-Russian invasion of the Evenks caused them (and other indigenous peoples) language erosion, a decline in traditions, and identity loss, among others.
+Russian invasion of the Evenki caused them (and other indigenous peoples) language erosion, a decline in traditions, and identity loss, among others.
 This was especially true during the Soviet regime.
-Soviet policies of collectivization, forced sedentarization (sometimes referred to as sedentism), "unpromising villages", and Russification of the education system compromised social, cultural, and mental well-being of the Evenks.
-Today, few people can speak the Evenki language, reindeer herding is in significant decline, the suicide rate is extremely high, and alcoholism is a serious issue.
+Soviet policies of collectivization, forced sedentarization (sometimes referred to as sedentism), "unpromising villages", and Russification of the education system compromised social, cultural, and mental well-being of the Evenki.